MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 - Quality checks, integrated with Azure Advisor, so you know when infrastructure and operating system configurations deviate from documented best practices and standards.
 These checks can save time during troubleshooting and increase system quality by prompting you to act before the deviations cause problems.
 - Ability to view SAP status and health across multiple SAP systems from a centralized tool.
 This capability enables you to quickly identify problems that affect SAP systems and their components.
 - Ability to stop and start an SAP system directly from Azure.
-- Ability to view post-deployment costs at the SAP-SID level.
+- Ability to view post-deployment costs at the SAP SID level.
 - Integration with [Azure Monitor for SAP solutions](/azure/virtual-machines/workloads/sap/monitor-sap-on-azure).
 This integration provides technical monitoring and enables you to correlate the telemetry of the SAP system with the telemetry of the OS, DBMS, and underlying Azure infrastructure.
 - Ability to search across your SAP systems based on an SID by using [Azure Resource Graph](/azure/governance/resource-graph/overview).
 This capability makes it easier to discover which Azure resources are part of the SAP landscape.
 Resource Graph is an Azure service that provides efficient resource exploration by enabling you to query at scale across subscriptions.

 ## Next steps

-Review the design areas for considerations and recommendations for your SAP on Azure landing zone accelerator architecture:
+Review the following design areas for your SAP on Azure landing zone accelerator architecture:

 - [Enterprise enrollment](eslz-enterprise-enrollment.md)
 - [Identity and access management](eslz-identity-and-access-management.md)